-Landlords also have rights, such as the right to collect rent in a timely manner and the right to pursue eviction if the tenant is found to be in violation of the rental agreement or nonpayment of rent.
+Landlords also have rights, for example, the right to collect rent in a timely manner and the right to pursue eviction if the tenant is found to be in violation of the rental agreement or nonpayment of rent.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Arizona

 In Arizona, landlords are required to provide habitable premises for living and must make requested repairs within 10 days of receipt of notice.
 If they do not, the tenant is empowered to make the repairs themselves and deduct the costs from future rent payments as long it can be fixed for less than $300 or half of the monthly rent.

 Here is a list of essential amenities that Arizona landlords are or are not responsible for.